zstenger93/scop/README.md

 ## Creating Triangles

 One face contains 3 or 4 indexes and each of them marks the index of an x, y and z coordinate for one point of a triangle or square.

 Combining these coordinates from a face will result one triangle or square.

+In case of squares I calculated 2 triangle from each square because I couldn't make the deprecated GL_QUADS to draw at that point.

 ## Color